milancodess/hamro-patro-scraper/README.md

 ### Install as a Dependency

-To add HamroPatro to your project, run:
+To add `hamro-patro-scraper` to your project, run:

 ```bash
 npm install hamro-patro-scraper